How to lose weight is one of the most pressing health questions for many people.

 According to the National Center for Complementary and Integrative Health (NCCIH),

-Further concerns include items such as “fat burners” being sold without approval from the Food and Drug Administration (FDA) and the fact that some herbal supplements may not contain exactly what the label says.
+Further concerns include the sale of “fat burners” that do not have approval from the Food and Drug Administration (FDA).
+Also, some herbal supplements may not contain exactly what the label says.

 The NCCIH points out that approaches that focus on the mind and the body may help.

-Bariatric surgery, also known as weight loss surgery, is a surgical procedure which is carried out on people whose body mass index is high enough that it puts them at risk of serious complications.
+Bariatric surgery, also known as weight loss surgery, is a surgical procedure for people whose body mass index is high enough that it puts them at risk of serious complications.

-In some cases, gastric bypass surgery is recommended, in which the small intestines are rerouted to a small stomach pouch.
+In some cases, a doctor may recommend a type of gastric bypass surgery in which the small intestines are rerouted to a small stomach pouch.

-After the procedure, the person’s appetite is considerably reduced, and they cannot absorb or digest food as fully as before.
+This surgery will considerably reduce a person’s appetite, and they cannot absorb or digest food as fully as before.

 Bariatric surgery can be

-It is important to aim for a body weight that is compatible with your height, age, and sex.
-This article may help you decide: What is my ideal weight?
+It is important for a person to aim for a body weight that is compatible with height, age, and sex.
+This article may help a person understand their ideal weight.

-In some cases, losing weight may not be the answer.
+In some cases, losing weight may create problems.

 Weight loss happens when a person exerts more energy than they consume.
 This is called a negative energy balance.
 The body seeks out stores of energy, starting with fat, to make up the shortfall.